sparsh-ai/recohut/docs/casestudies/harmony.md

+# Harmony

-# HARMONY - Responsive Data Pipeline
+> Responsive Data Pipeline

 As one of Australasia's leading marketplace lending platforms, Harmoney has matched more than 32,000 borrowers with more than $1 billion in personal loans.
 Its lending experience is 100 percent online, from application to funding, necessitating complete and accurate data collection, processing, and analysis.